Skip to main content

 Substitute Ratio

-โญ Potato Starch (Best) Use 1:1 ratio (1 tablespoon potato starch per 1 tablespoon cornstarch)
+Potato Starch Best Use 1:1 ratio (1 tablespoon potato starch per 1 tablespoon cornstarch) Potato starch maintains a smooth batter and does not affect flavor, keeping crepes tender and pliable.

 Detailed Guide: Each Cornstarch Substitute in Crepes